mt7180/prefect-pulumi-data-orchestration/README.md

 >Now, that we have reached the end of this tutorial, you may want to delete the AWS infrastructure we just created.
 All you have to do is to run the next GitHub Action (gh_action_delete_infra.yml) and provide again (the same!)
 AWS region and ECR repo name.
 You will find the ECR repo name in the AWS management console or you can just refer to the initializing GitHub Action output.

 ## Conclusion
-We have explored how to effectively combine the frameworks Prefect and Pulumi (among some others) to successfully build an event-driven serverless data pipeline that automatically receives the updates from the ENTSO-E Web Service, transforms the data and then sends a newsletter to registered users.
+We have explored how to effectively combine the frameworks Prefect and Pulumi (among some others) to successfully build an event-driven serverless data pipeline that automatically receives the updates from the ENTSO-E web service, transforms the data and then sends a newsletter to registered users.
 We have accomplished to deploy the AWS infrastructure and the Prefect flow all in one step seamlessly and automated without giving away control over AWS policies and cluster settings.
-In addition, by using a prefect ECS push work pool, we have found a cost-efficient solution in which a task is only executed on the ECS cluster when data actually needs to be processed.
+In addition, by using a Prefect ECS push work pool, we have found a cost-efficient solution in which a task is only executed on the ECS cluster when data actually needs to be processed.

 If you have any questions regarding this setup or anything is unclear, please do not hesitate to contact me.

+---
+In close cooperation with the [pybites](https://pybit.es) team.

 [Prefect Cloud]:                        https://www.prefect.io